 For tolls on the autoroutes – US credit cards often are not accepted, and there is rarely a manned booth.
 Carry cash in euros.

-—To get out of the airport, follow the signs for Toulouse and then follow the blue signs for the Autoroute, A62, headed towards Bordeaux.
+—To exit the airport, follow the signs for Toulouse and then follow the blue signs for the Autoroute, A62, headed towards Bordeaux.
 On the blue signs is a picture of a highway going under an overpass.

 —Stay on the Autoroute towards Bordeaux until Exit 8 for Auvillar and Valence d’Agen (about 40-45 minutes from the toll entrance).
 Be careful not to miss this exit as the next one is 15 minutes away.

 —-Take Exit 8, pay the toll (€6.80 in 2018, cash or credit card, US cards may or may not work, and follow the signs for Auvillar.
 When you are almost to Auvillar you will reach a stop sign at the intersection of the D12 roadway.
 Don’t turn right onto the D12, which will have an arrow pointing to Auvillar.
 Instead turn left towards the bridge.
 Then turn right just before the bridge.
 You will see the three VCCA buildings on your right, office at 18 Esplanade du Port.